-The Texas Law Loan Repayment Assistance Program provides financial assistance to graduating students with educational debt who enter qualifying public service, beginning with the Class of 2008.
+The Texas Law Loan Repayment Assistance Program (LRAP) provides financial assistance to graduating students with educational debt who enter qualifying public service, beginning with the Class of 2008.
 Texas Law places a high value on working for the good of society, and the LRAP is designed to make it affordable for our graduates to choose to accept public service employment.

-These Program Guidelines – went into effect on December 10, 2009, and were updated most recently on March 1, 2018.
+These Program Guidelines went into effect on December 10, 2009, and were updated most recently on March 1, 2018.

 The University of Texas School of Law reserves the right to change the terms of the LRAP as described herein at any time.

 Texas Law LRAP provides assistance to graduates of our J.D. program who earn a salary of $55,000 or less for full-time, law-related, work with qualified public service employers.
 The program provides a series of semi-annual forgivable loans over a period not to exceed ten years, to help cover law school-related loan payments made during the six-month period following each LRAP loan.
 The amount of each participant’s LRAP loan is based on his or her income.

 Participants must use all of the LRAP loan program funds for each six month loan period to make payments toward their outstanding law school educational loans during the specified loan period.
-LRAP loans are forgiven (canceled) at the end of the first two years of qualifying employment and thereafter at the end of each six month period if all program requirements are met.
+LRAP loans are forgiven (canceled) at the end of each six month period if all program requirements are met.
 Participants apply every six months for a new LRAP loan and/or forgiveness of a prior LRAP loan.
 For participants who are new to the program as of March 1, 2018, applications are due on the first Monday of June for the July-December loan period and on the third Monday of November for the January-June loan period.
 Students who entered the LRAP program before March 1, 2018, may remain on their original application schedule.